IBMStreams/streamsx.objectstorage/demo/data.historian.event.streams.cos.exactly.once.semantics.demo/SETUP.md

 * Lite Container for Streaming Analytics
 * Lite plan for IBM Cloud Object Storage
 * Select the **same region** for the services, for example, `us-south`

+For IBM SQL Query service the lite plan is sufficient.

 ## Connect Streaming Analytics service with Event Streams and COS